JoshDavies/bookmark_manager2/README.md

 I would like to add the site's address and title to bookmark manager

 | bookmark | <-- add >> bookmarks_array

+# User Story 3
+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager

+|bookmark manager| <--add_bookmark--